-Michelle Obama to Finally Hit the Road for Kamala Harris
+Michelle Obama to Headline Election Rally and Then Hit Trail for Kamala Harris

 Until Wednesday, former first lady Michelle Obama had yet to schedule an official appearance on the campaign trail since her speech at the Democratic National Convention in August.

 That has all changed.
-Obama will headline a rally focused on turnout among young and first-time voters in Atlanta, the capitol and most populous city of swing state Georgia, on Oct.
+Obama will headline a rally focused on turnout among young and first-time voters in Atlanta, the capital and most populous city of swing state Georgia, on Oct.
 29.

 The rally will take place days before early voting ends in the state, and is expected to be one of many appearances Obama holds in the lead-up to Election Day.